Autumn walk to Oak Hill’s fire tower

 A signed junction along the way.

-Grouse and bulldog aside, I had a refreshing five-mile round trip walk.
+The trail passes through a residential area, with trees providing some buffer.
+I had a refreshing five-mile round trip walk.
 I owe that to amazing work by many volunteers and donors who built up this section.
 Together, they have created another fine trail in Concord.

 For more information: Concord-Lake Sunapee Rail Trail